Retail trading hits snags as vaccine news sparks stock scramble

 Monitoring website Downdetector.com said customers of Merrill Lynch, Fidelity, Charles Schwab Corp SCHW.N, TD Ameritrade AMTD.MX and Vanguard had problems logging in or placing orders.

-Charles Schwab and TD Ameritrade acknowledged issues with their platforms in statements posted on Twitter.
+Charles Schwab and TD Ameritrade acknowledged issues with their platforms and later said in statements posted on Twitter that they have been resolved.

 A spokesman for Bank of America's BAC.N Merrill Lynch said it had not experienced an outage after Downdetector.com said more than 1,000 clients reported problems logging into Merrill Lynch accounts within the first two hours of trading.